 Where you can get free debt help

-If you have been experiencing poor mental wellbeing for some time, you may find yourself in hardship, where you don’t have enough money to pay for the basics, such as food and rent or mortgage or you’re unable to pay down debts.
+If you have had poor mental wellbeing for some time, you may find yourself in hardship.
+This may mean you don’t have enough money to pay for the basics, such as food and rent or mortgage or you’re unable to pay down debts.

 There are many places where you can get free financial help and information.
 A debt adviser will talk through your money worries and find ways for you to manage your debts.
 They can suggest solutions you may not know about and can help even if you don’t think you have any spare money to deal with your debt.

-If you don’t want to tell them about your low mental mood - that’s completely fine - but they may find it helpful if you give them the full picture and they won’t judge you if you do open up about how you’re feeling.
-A lot of people have feelings of stress when seeking debt advice; you’re not alone and it is not a sign of weakness if you are feeling overwhelmed or stressed.
+If you don’t want to tell them about your low mental mood - that’s completely fine.
+But they may find it helpful if you give them the full picture.
+They won’t judge you if you do open up about how you’re feeling.
+A lot of people have feel stress when seeking debt advice; you’re not alone and it’s not a sign of weakness.

 You can talk to debt advisers online, on the telephone or face-to-face - however you feel most comfortable.

 A creditor is someone you may owe money to, such as your bank, building society or lender.
 Many people are worried about talking to their creditors about their poor mental wellbeing.
-However, it can be a really good thing to open up because once a creditor is aware it has to make adjustments and deal with you fairly.
+However, it can be really good to tell them because once a creditor is aware it has to make adjustments and deal with you fairly.